tdvortex/eris/eris-book/src/concepts/activities/instance.md

 The instance unblocks an actor, unbanning them.
 This removes the block on their profile, restoring them to full functionality.

-This is triggered by "Admin > Unban user" either as a message command on a post by that user, or user command in Discord.
-It can also be triggered by a POST request to "/unban" with the URL of the actor to be banned, or using the "unbanUser" mutation in GraphQL.
+This is triggered by the "/admin undo ban" slash command, the "Admin > Undo > Ban" message command, or the "Admin > Undo > Ban" user command.
+It can also be triggered by a POST request to "/api/unban" with the URL of the actor to be unbanned, or using the "unbanUser" mutation in GraphQL.

 This action requires a verified Discord admin user session.